xxsmoothsailor/cs11aProject/README.md

 # cs11aProject
-This is for the class final project.
+Team 39: this is for the class final project.
-Hope we do not fail.
+Hope we don't fail.